XenAPI Basics

 Each field, f

-, with attribute RW and whose outermost type is map
+, with qualifier RW and whose outermost type is map

 to the mapping stored inf